 Our vision is to ensure that having a disability or long-term health condition doesn't prevent anyone from having the career that they want to have.

-MyPlus Universities’ Club supports university staff as they seek to understand and address the specific challenges that their students with disabilities face as they transition from education into employment by building capability in disability confidence.
+MyPlus Universities’ Club offers university staff a practical and affordable programme of training and coaching which supports them as they seek to understand and address the specific challenges that their students with disabilities face as they transition from education into employment by building disability confidence.

 MYPLUS UNIVERSITIES’ CLUB MEMBERSHIP PROVIDES: